What Florida Condo Associations Do Not Cover (And Why Every Owner Needs HO-6 Insurance)

 - $100,000+ for upgraded or coastal units

-Improvements and Upgrades Are Always the Owner’s Responsibility
+Improvements & Upgrades Are Always the Owner’s Responsibility

-Any enhancements beyond the original developer build-out — including:
+Any enhancements beyond the original developer build-out must be insured by you, including:

 - Stone countertops